For Prospective Students

 Excited that you are considering working with me and being part of NC State’s Computer Science (CSC) research efforts.

-I collected information and helpful resources below for common inquiries for:
+I collected information and helpful resources below for common inquiries of prospective students, current PhD students, Master students, and school students interested in research experience.

 Prospective PhD Students #

-Thank you for your interest in NC State’s CSC graduate program and in potentially joining my research group.
-NC State’s CSC PhD program does not require you to have a specific advisor at the time of application, so I encourage you to apply generally.
-If you are interested in working with me specifically, my recruitment status for PhD students for the next admission cycle is indicated below.
+Thank you for your interest in NC State’s CSC PhD program and in potentially joining my research group.
+NC State’s program does not require you to have a specific advisor at the time of application, so I encourage you to apply generally.

 Selective